chrisjmccreadie/PHPMemcacheSASL/README.md

 3. Click "Install" under Memcachier
 4. Click "Env Variables" in your left navigation.
 Make sure that your MEMCACHIER_SERVERS, MEMCACHIER_USERNAME, and MEMCACHIER_PASSWORD variables are listed.

 Now you are ready to integrate Memcachier with your code.
 To get started, download PHPMemcacheSASL.php and put it in your working directory.
-For this example, I will assume PHPMemcacheSASL.php is in the same directory:
+If you have another implementation of PHPMemcacheSASL.php, you must replace it with the file from this project.
+In this example, I will assume PHPMemcacheSASL.php is in the same directory:

 	include('MemcacheSASL.php');
 	$m = new MemcacheSASL;